Alex Fiorio

-Alessandro "Alex" Fiorio (born 10 March 1965) is an Italian rally driver.
+Alessandro "Alex" Fiorio (10 March 1965 – 17 August 2026) was an Italian rally driver.
 He debuted in the World Rally Championship in 1986.
 Driving the dominant Lancia Delta Integrale for the Lancia "B-team" Jolly Club, he finished third in the drivers' world championship in 1988 and second in 1989.
-His father Cesare Fiorio was a former racer, the head of Lancia's factory WRC team and sporting director for Scuderia Ferrari.
+His father Cesare Fiorio was a former racer, founder and team manager of Lancia HF Squadra Corse and sporting director for Scuderia Ferrari.

 Career

 Jolly Club (1986–1990)

 Fiorio began his World Rally Championship career in 1986, competing for the Jolly Club team in five WRC events in a Fiat Uno Turbo.
 He retired in his first four rallies and then finished seventh at his home event, the Rallye Sanremo, where the stewards controversially disqualified the French Peugeot team and handed victory to home country's Lancia.
 As the FIA later annulled the results of the whole event, Fiorio lost his first drivers' championship points.
 In the 1987 season, Fiorio continued with Jolly Club and competed in a Group N Lancia Delta HF 4WD in six events.
 He took three wins in the production car class, and won the inaugural FIA Group N Cup (now the Production World Rally Championship).
 At the Rallye Sanremo, he competed with a Group A Delta HF 4WD and finished seventh overall, taking his first WRC points.

 In 1988, Fiorio drove a Delta Integrale in the WRC.
 He finished second at the Monte Carlo Rally, the Rally Portugal, the Olympus Rally and the Rallye Sanremo, and took third place at the Acropolis Rally in Greece, each time losing the win to fellow Delta drivers.
 These results placed him third in the drivers' world championship, behind Lancia factory team drivers Miki Biasion and Markku Alén.

 Fiorio's 1989 season started with a bad accident at the Monte Carlo Rally.
 He lost control of his Delta Integrale on the fifth stage, and crashed into the crowd at about 145 km/h (90 mph), killing two spectators – Swedish rally driver Lars-Erik Torph and his co-driver Bertil-Rune Rehnfeldt – and injuring three others.
 Fiorio and his co-driver Luigi Pirollo were unhurt.
 Fiorio went on to finish second in Argentina and Sanremo, third in Portugal and Greece and fourth at a new WRC round, the Rally Australia.
 With 65 points, he placed second in the drivers' championship, behind Biasion and ahead of Toyota's Juha Kankkunen.
 In 1990, Fiorio drove to his last podium finish with a Lancia factory team Delta Integrale 16V in Australia.
 With three other points-scoring finishes to his name, he placed ninth in the drivers' championship.